-‘Teen Mom 2’ Star Leah Messer Shares Photo With Kailyn Lowry At ‘VMAs’ & Now Fans Think They’re Dating
+‘Teen Mom 2’ Star Leah Messer Shares Photo With Kailyn Lowry At VMAs & Now Fans Think They’re Dating

 “Y’all are precious. (idgaf about the rumors going around.
 A couple.
 Just friends.
 Whatever.
 I just love y’all,” one follower commented with a heart and heart eye emoji.

-“Let’s pretend we are a couple for attention….because when it does not work out with a man….kail turns to women!,” one more chimed in.
+“Let’s pretend we are a couple for attention….because when it does not work out with a man….kail turns to women!” one more chimed in.

 “What’s wrong with them being together if it is true l confused,” one more Instagrammer commented.